idleclicker/code-monkey-meta/rules/rules.md

 how powerful some of the tools are.
 As with money and the like, older stuff can scale to be better than new or worse, depending on the conditions.

+Story mode itself has two flavors, timed and untimed.
+In timed, the eras will auto-advance, like life, and untimed is where players will need to fulfill certain conditions to advance the timeline.
+In the case of it being timed, players can possibly compete for a high score.

 Events
 ======